 1. When you were injured did your employer give a paper that allowed you to choose one of four suggested doctors?

 Except in a few rare cases, when you are injured on the job – the employer has to give you the names of four unrelated medical clinics and you get to choose.
 If your employer does not do this immediately – you have the right to select your own doctor.
-In workers compensation the doctors are given tremendous power over what kind and amount of benefits you receive.
+In workers’ compensation, the doctors are given tremendous power over what kind and amount of benefits they receive.
 If your employer told you to go to one particular clinic – you got short-changed without even knowing it.

 2. Did the adjuster let you know to keep track of your mileage and submit it for reimbursement?

 Under Colorado Workers’ Compensation law you are not only entitled to have 100% of your medical care covered – but you are entitled to be reimbursed (currently 53 cents a mile) for mileage to and from medical appointments.
 This quickly adds up to hundreds – if not thousands – of dollars.

 3. Are you told you have to clock out for medical appointments – or worse – told you can’t schedule medical appointments during work hours?

 There are so many medical appointments you can have – doctors, specialists, physical therapy, diagnostic, and chiropractic that you will just have appointments during your work.
 If you have to clock out for your medical appointments – you are entitled to two-thirds of your lost wages.
 Most employers don’t tell you this and some employers insist that you can’t schedule appointments during the workweek.
 This may be illegal and Administrative Law Judges take a very dim view of employers interfering with medical care.

 4. How was your average weekly wage calculated?